lucasmoten/ods19/README.md

 go test ./... -count 1 -timeout 300m
 ```
 This will take a few minutes to run.

+The APISample.html will be modified when running tests.
+You SHOULD run tests and commit this
+file when opening a pull request so that it can be bundled in documentation as samples since
+the current CI/CD solution does not run tests.

 The default timeout for go tests is 5 minutes so we told it to take 300 minutes here.